Information for mentors

 Should I be a mentor?

 If you are a mid to senior level LIS professional who would like to give back to the LIS community, foster upcoming talent and be exposed to new perspectives and insights then this program is for you.
-In return for your valuable time, you will build your mentoring and coaching skills and be introduced to new perspectives, practices and areas of knowledge.
-Mentoring hours qualify towards ALIA PD Scheme.
+In return for your valuable time, you will build your mentoring skills, further build your network, and be introduced to new perspectives, practices and areas of knowledge.
+Mentoring hours all qualify towards ALIA CPD Scheme.

 'I decided to participate in the mentoring scheme because I wanted to find a way to share some of my workplace experiences with others.
 The best aspect of mentoring is that it benefits both mentors and mentees.
 I’ve learned a lot from my mentee.'